shotgunsoftware/tk-multi-breakdown2/docs/hooks.rst

       return index.data(Qt.DisplayRole)

 Here, we are returning a tuple containing the template string defined in the simple hook_ui_config and the FileItem object's Shotgun data dictionary.
-The returned tuple will then be passed to the ``ViewItemDelegate`` class, which will process the template string with the provided Shotgun data and replace any ``{token}`` values in the tempalte string with the Shotgun data.
+The returned tuple will then be passed to the ``ViewItemDelegate`` class, which will process the template string with the provided Shotgun data and replace any ``{token}`` values in the template string with the Shotgun data.
 See :ref:`sg_token_res` for more details.